ChrisHartley/ln-scraper/README.md

 ### Instructions to Run Locally
 1. Use pipenv to install all the required dependencies
     * Navigate to the root folder of this repo in a terminal and execute `pipenv install`
-2. All output currently only goes to slack so to see how it works just run `ln-scraper/main.py` from a python debugger
+2. All output currently is written to a CSV file and Spareo's original Slack and SimpleDB functionality is disabled.